Digital1O1/Open-sourced-EEG-Electric-Wheelchair/README.md

  =============================  [ INTRODUCTION ]  =============================

-The intent of this project was the premise of my Master's thesis, which was geared towards integrating a commerically avilable EEG headset called the Emotiv Insight to control an open sourced, electric wheelchair that had PLA-based 3d-printed components that could be retrofitted onto a commonly available push wheelchair for those who either can't physically operate a traditional wheelchair or don't have the fiancial resources to purchase a readily available electric wheelchair.
+The intent of this project was the premise of my Master's thesis, which was geared towards integrating a commerically avilable EEG headset called the Emotiv Insight to control an open sourced, electric wheelchair that had PLA-based 3d-printed components that could be retrofitted onto a commonly available push wheelchair for those who are suffering from a physical disability and can't operate a traditional push wheelchair, or give those who don't have the fiancial resources to purchase a commerically available electric wheelchair an option.

-Before controlling the proposed wheelchair, other simpler peripherals such as a single LED were used to solidify the proof of concept that the headset could be used as a controlling factor.
-Eventually more complex peripherals such as four directional LEDs and an Arduino-based RC rover were also used to solidify the proof of concept before finally controlling the proposed open-sourced wheelchair.
+Before any attempts were made to control the proposed wheelchair, simpiler peripherals such as a single LED were used to solidify the proof of concept that the headset could be used as a controlling factor.
+Over time, more complex peripherals such as four directional LEDs and an Arduino-based RC rover were also used to solidify the proof of concept before finally controlling the proposed open-sourced wheelchair.

 The first step I took was to figure out a way to gain access to the streaming EEG data since I was under the assumption that all five EEG signals were to fall within a certain range when the user concentated on a particular direction.

 Gaining access to the streaming EEG data with the Emotiv headset however would require a montly subscription.
-When I started this project in the Fall semester of 2018, the subscription was around $100 dollars a month.
-Since then Emotiv had implimented a multi-tier pricing, but regardless of the price, I was strongly against paying any sort of subscription as I had the intentions of making the wheelchair as affordable as possible.
+When I started this project in the Fall semester of 2018, the  monthly subscription was around $100 dollars a month.
+Since then Emotiv had implimented a multi-tier pricing with a lower price for students, but regardless of the price, I was strongly against paying the montly subscription due to a combination of personal reasons and the intention of keeping the proposed wheelchair as affordiable as possible.

 Fortunately enough, I somehow stumbled upon the "Emotiv SDK - Community Edition" which provided numerous coding examples that mimicked the funcionality of the programs provided by Emotiv.